 The Jere Beasley Report, August 2005

-Joint Accounts in a Divorce
+Joint Account Division in Alabama Divorce Cases

 One of the most common questions when a couple seperates is who owns the funds held in their joint bank account and who owes the debt on a joint credit card?

 It is fairly common for one spouse to withdraw all of the funds from a joint bank account.
 Reasons for such a move usually involve efforts to make sure they have necessary living expenses.
 This is often rationalized by the primary wage earner who thinks this is really “my money that I earned.”
 Likewise, it can be rationalized by the one making less as necessary to protect themselves financially during the pendency of the divorce.

 The Birmingham divorce lawyers William White and Jim Parkman at Parkman White, LLP will attempt to negotiate distribution of any cash on hand in an equitable manner.
 However, if the other party sweeps the account of all funds, our attorneys are prepared to petition the court for return of the money on a temporary basis.